Cash Envelopes vs Digital Budgeting

 Cash envelope budgeting and digital budgeting are two approaches to the same goal: controlling spending by limiting how much you allocate to each category.
 The envelope system uses physical cash.
 Digital budgeting uses an app or spreadsheet to track the same limits.

 Both work.
 The right choice depends on how you spend, what you find motivating, and how much friction you want between you and your money.
+The CFPB's Your Money, Your Goals toolkit emphasizes that the best budgeting method is the one you will actually use consistently.

 How Cash Envelopes Work

-At the start of each month, you withdraw cash and divide it into labeled envelopes โ one per spending category.
+At the start of each month, you withdraw cash and divide it into labeled envelopes — one per spending category.
 Groceries, dining out, gas, entertainment, personal care.

 When you buy groceries, the money comes from the grocery envelope.
 When the envelope is empty, you stop spending in that category or move money from another envelope.

 Fixed costs like rent and utilities stay in your bank account.
-Envelopes cover variable spending โ the categories where most overspending happens.
+Envelopes cover variable spending — the categories where most overspending happens.

 The physical act of handing over cash creates a psychological resistance that card payments do not.
 Research from MIT Sloan shows that credit cards activate a greater willingness to pay, and people consistently spend less when using cash.
 You feel the money leaving.